bjpop/language-python-test/README.md

 The first program parses a Python file as input and pretty prints it back again.

 The second program performs a round-trip of parse, pretty print, parse and pretty print.
+It checks that the first pretty print is equal to the second pretty print.
+This is not a perfect test for correctness, but it does check that the parser and pretty printer agree to some extent, and is usually quite good at finding errors.

 The third program performs lexical analysis on the input Python file and pretty prints the resulting token stream.